seviet/landingpage/azure/refarch-main.md

 #Pivotal Customer0 Azure Reference Architecture

 Summary:  What we are & aren't providing with this ref arch.
-No warranty implied or explicit!!!!
+No warranty implied or expressed!

 Validation Key Info (Date last Updated)